Official home page:

 - Many GERD patients have small hiatal hernias (dilation of the gastro-esophageal opening).
 By removing the redundant mucosa during the ARMS procedure, the gastro-esophageal flap remodels into an effective anti-reflux valve during the healing process.

-- The ARMS procedure re-creates the normal anatomy at the gastro-esophageal junction, without any distortion (like in the Nissen) and without any implanted foreign bodies. - The first ARMS procedure was performed more than 10 years ago, and the procedure is safe even in long-term follow-up.
+- The ARMS procedure re-creates the normal anatomy at the gastro-esophageal junction, without any distortion (like in the Nissen) and without any implanted foreign bodies.

 - The ARMS procedure has been approved by the Ethics Boards of both Showa University Northern Yokohama Hospital and Showa University Koto-Toyosu Hospital.